diesel-rs/diesel/CONTRIBUTING.md

    *Shortcut:* On macOS, you don't need to install anything to work with SQLite.
    For PostgreSQL, you'll only need the server (`libpq` is installed by default).
-To get started, `brew install postgresql@14 mysql` and follow the instructions shown to set up the database servers.
+To get started, `brew install postgresql@15 mysql` and follow the instructions shown to set up the database servers.
+Other versions of PostgreSQL should work as well.
 3. Clone this repository and open it in your favorite editor.
 4. Create a `.env` file in this directory, and add the connection details for your databases.